metapolator/metapolator/specimen,-and-glyph-interaction.md

 The all-important Print function for specimens is advertised through its own like item.

-At the top of the panel itself we find the setup line.
+At the top of the panel itself, we find the setup line.
 From left (R–to–L locales: from right):

 * **specimen type**; click link to get a list and pick another;
   * specimens are an extendable system (presumably web-tech based); we can expect every script extension to also supply some specimens.